 Houston wrote, “It has become clear to us that we need to be able to credential our own pastors and restructure our church in a way that enables us to give due diligence to governance, risk, church health, safe church, and many other policies that are crucial to the future progress of Hillsong, globally.”

 Hillsong understands the importance of ordination and isn’t abandoning the proper training of men and women for full-time ministry.

 Recognizing and affirming the call that God places on people’s lives to be pastors, missionaries, youth leaders, worship leaders, and more is still a critically important part of serving in the Hillsong network of churches.
 (Also see Assemblies of God vs. Pentecostal: What’s the Difference?)

 Does Hillsong and the Assemblies of God Still Have a Relationship?

 Hillsong and the Assemblies of God are ministry partners in Australia and around the world.
 Though Hillsong no longer has full membership in the denomination, it is an associate partner and supports its purposes.

 Is Hillsong a denomination now?
 Houston wrote in his departing letter that Hillsong Church is “now registered by the Australian Department of Births, Deaths, and Marriages, as a recognised denomination with the ability to credential pastors in our own right” (emphasis added).

 Does Hillsong and the Assemblies of God have the same goal?
 Yes.
-This was expressions in ACC president Wayne Alcorn’s letter to other churches in the network after Hillsong’s departure,
+This was expressed in ACC president Wayne Alcorn’s letter to other churches in the network after Hillsong’s departure,

 Today, there is great optimism about the relationship between Hillsong and the Assemblies of God.
-The ministries have more in common than they do with non-Pentecostal churches, which means there are less obstacles to overcome to work together.
+The ministries have more in common than they do with non-Pentecostal churches, which means there are fewer obstacles to overcome to work together.
 (Also see Assemblies of God vs. Evangelical: What’s the Difference?)